awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-canned-policy.md

 #### Example Policy Statement for a Signed URL That Uses a Canned Policy<a name="private-content-canned-policy-creating-policy-statement-example"></a>

-When you use the following example policy statement in a signed URL, a user can access the object `http://d111111abcdef8.cloudfront.net/horizon.jpg` until January 1, 2013 10:00 am UTC:
+When you use the following example policy statement in a signed URL, a user can access the file `http://d111111abcdef8.cloudfront.net/horizon.jpg` until January 1, 2013 10:00 am UTC:

 ```
 {